 Moreover, PHAA requires that its evaluators write narrative evaluation letters and attaches those evaluation letters to all of the transcripts that PHAA sends out to colleges and employers.
 Also PHAA requires that its students do lots of reading, writing and public speaking, insuring that they be literate and well prepared for college.
 As a result, PHAA has an excellent reputation with colleges and employers.
 No wonder PHAA graduates are sometimes given preferential treatment.

-Interested in PHAA’s Diploma Program or the PA Home Education Law?
+Interested in PHAA’s Diploma Program?

 Learn about the unique challenges and opportunities of high school at home